 When considering what to use for your next mobile application, you'll have to do some research about which frameworks can provide you with the tools you'll need.
 React Native is a top dog of the industry, while Flutter is a rising star.
-If you're not sure which one to choose, this post will help you decide which one is best for your needs.
+If you're not sure which one to choose, this post will help you decide which one from React Native vs Flutter is best for you.

 Table of contents

 What is React Native?

 Which one is more popular: React Native or Flutter?

 React Native vs Flutter: which one is better?